 Sometimes, all you crave is a good burger.
 If you’re like me, then make sure to check out Romaira on Jupiter Sur.
 This solid women’s cook team makes burgers and fries with love.

 Gelato Bar: Artehelado

 This gelato place hasn’t been open for long but it got everything right on the first try.
 Amazing flavours and a very cool spot to chill at.

 Restaurant: Sabor de Mar

 If you can only eat once in town, it has to be at Sabor de Mar.
-I literally ordered everything from the menu and had one of the best seafood meal of my life.
-My favorite was the shrimp ceviche, with spicy cucumbers!
+I literally ordered everything from the menu and had one of the best seafood meals of my life.
+My favourite was the shrimp ceviche, with spicy cucumbers!

 Juice Bar: My Juice Spot